A London GP practice has just closed due to coronavirus, becoming the ninth to do so in England.

 Boundary House GP Surgery in Bracknell, Berkshire; New Pond Row Surgery also in Sussex; and Brackley Medical Centre in Northamptonshire also closed.

-Meanwhile, GPs are claiming that NS 111 is directing patients with flu-like symptoms to consult their GP, without asking whether they have travelled from regions worst-affected by coronavirus.
+Meanwhile, GPs are claiming that NHS 111 is directing patients with flu-like symptoms to consult their GP, without asking whether they have travelled from regions worst-affected by coronavirus.